haosulab/ManiSkill2-Learn/README.md

 - Note that during training, if multiple simulation GPUs are used, then some arguments in the configuration file (e.g. `train_cfg.n_steps`, `replay_cfg.capacity`) are effectively multiplied by the number of simulation GPUs.
 Similarly, if multiple network-training GPUs are used, then some arguments (e.g. `agent_cfg.batch_size`) are effectively multiplied by the number of network-training GPUs.

 **Important note for soft-body environments**: soft-body environments typically consume much more memory than a single rigid-body environment and runs much slower.
 However, as of now, they do not allow multi-gpu training.
 Thus currently, the only way to train an agent on these environments is by setting `CUDA_VISIBLE_DEVICES=X` and `--gpu-ids=0`.
 In addition, to keep the same number of parallel processes during rollout, you need to set a smaller batch size than for rigid-body environments.
 You can also modify our code in order to accumulate gradient steps.

+#### Replay Buffer

+For the replay buffer used during online agent rollout, its configuration is specified in the `replay_cfg` dictionary of the config file.
+Some algorithms (e.g. GAIL) also have `recent_traj_replay_cfg` since the recent rollout trajectories are used for discriminator training.

+For algorithms that use demonstrations (e.g. DAPG, GAIL), additional replay buffers need to be used, and these replay buffers exclusively contain demonstrations (`demo_replay_cfg` for DAPG+PPO, and `expert_replay_cfg` for GAIL+SAC).
+Since demonstration files can contain many trajectories, and loading all of them could result in out-of-memory, we provided a useful argument `num_samples` to limit the number of demonstration trajectories loaded into the replay buffer **for each file in `buffer_filenames`** (in default configurations, `num_samples=-1`, so all trajectories are loaded).
+Currently, if `num_samples` is used, then the first `num_samples` trajectories are loaded, instead of randomly sampling trajectories.

 #### Some things to keep in mind